Posh are expecting an £8 million bid from Chelsea for teenage defender

-Crystal Palace reportedly offer £8 million package for Ronnie Edwards, Chelsea still expected to move for the player
+Crystal Palace reportedly offer £8 million package for Ronnie Edwards, Chelsea still expected to move for the player, one Posh player departs

 Crystal Palace have reportedly joined the race to sign hot Posh prospect Ronnie Edwards.